Butler County & Southwest Ohio DUI Lawyers

 Blood or breath tests are the standard by which many law enforcement officials stand by in determining a person’s sobriety, or lack of it.
 The short and simple explanation of DUI offenses are as follows: anyone whose blood-alcohol concentration (BAC) measures at 0.08% or above, can be arrested for driving under the influence.

 There are so many factors that can affect the results of a BAC reading from a blood or breath test.
 If you have been arrested, please do not wait to seek defense.
 Your future may depend on it!

-Contact our Butler County DUI attorneys at Meadows Law Firm for legal counsel.
+Contact our Southwest Ohio DUI attorneys at Meadows Law Firm for legal counsel.

 Defenses to Blood and Breath Test Results